 The Reverend Dr. L. Wesley de Souza, Arthur J. Moore Associate Professor in the Practice of Evangelism, is an ordained elder in the North Georgia Conference of The United Methodist Church.
 Dr. de Souza, a Luso-Brazilian born in Sao Paulo, is a founder of and visiting professor at South American Theological Seminary in Londrina, Brazil, where he also served as vice president of the seminary's board of trustees.
 He was the founding director of the Jethro Institute, a ministry that focuses on research, ministry management, and leadership training for pastors and leaders serving in local churches and Christian organizations.
 In addition, he was president of the board of directors of the Paul Pierson Center for Global Mission, which works with fourteen mission agencies from Latin and North America seeking the development of common actions and resources.
 He also serves on the editorial board of Vida Nova Publishing House, Sao Paulo, and on the editorial advisory board for The Asbury Journal.
 He completed Candler's postdoctoral program in Practical Theology and Religious Practices in 2005, where his research focused on a comparison of Brazilian classical Pentecostalism, Methodism, and base ecclesial communities.

 The Reverend Dr. Tom Elliott Assistant Professor in the Practice of Practical Theology, Director of Contextual Education II, Director of the Teaching Parish Program and Ministry Internships is an elder in the North Georgia Conference of The United Methodist Church.
-Since 2000, he has been a part of the Course of Studies faculty teaching Wesleyan Movement, Preaching and Worship, and United Methodist Polity in ACOS.
-Tom also teaches Theology of Stewardship in NICFA (Candler).
-Tom’s interests lie in evangelism/mission, stewardship and spiritual formation.
-He is also a singer, songwriter musician.
-A native Georgian, Tom is married and has two children.
+Since 2001, he has been a part of the Course of Study and Advanced Course of Study faculty teaching Wesleyan Movement, Preaching, Worship, Evangelism, and United Methodist Polity.
+Tom also teaches Theology of Stewardship, Church, Congregational Leadership, and United Methodist Polity in NICFA (Candler).
+Tom’s interests lie inreflective practice and theological imagination as it applies to vocation, discipleship, the ministry of the church and God's mission in the world.
+Tom is an elder in the North Georgia Conference where he has served as a pastor for 26 years.
+He is also a lifetime trustee of Salem Camp Ground, Inc. As a musical evangelist Tom appears in churches, coffee houses, and other various settings.
+He has a Bachelors of Arts from Mercer University in Psychology and Philosophy, a Master of Divinity from Candler School of Theology, and a Doctor of Ministry from Emory University.
+A native Georgian, Tom is married to Kelly and they have a grown daughter and son.

 The Reverend Dr. David G. Garber, Jr. is Associate Professor of Old Testament and Hebrew at the McAfee School of Theology, Mercer University.
 A graduate of Emory University's Graduate Division of Religion, Dr. Garber's research interests include studies of the Hebrew Bible prophetic literature, the use of the Hebrew Bible in reflecting upon issues of social justice, and the use of trauma theory to understand ancient Judah's experience of exile.
 As an ordained Baptist minister, Dr. Garber strives to bridge the perceived gap between the church and the academy, confronting the concerns of the contemporary world with the ancient biblical tradition.